HighLight: Efficient and Flexible DNN Acceleration with Hierarchical Structured Sparsity: Background Motivation

 \subsection{Need for a Flexible and Efficient Design}

-To develop a flexible accelerator that is efficient for various DNNs with diverse sparsity degrees, \emph{we are in great need of a general design that is simultaneously flexible and efficient}.
+To develop a flexible accelerator that is efficient for various DNNs with diverse sparsity degrees, \emph{the community can benefit from a general design that is simultaneously flexible and efficient}.
 However, as already demonstrated by the \emph{DSTC-like} and \emph{STC-like} comparisons above, many existing sparse DNN designs tend to trade flexibility for efficiency or vice versa, thus facing the challenge of not being able to meet both requirements.

 To address this problem, we introduce a hardware-software co-design approach motivated by a novel class of sparsity patterns: \textbf{hierarchical structured sparsity (HSS)}, which leverages multiple levels of G:H structured sparsity to express diverse sparsity degrees in a multiplicative fashion.
-As shown in Fig.~\ref{fig:hss_mov}, while maintaining accuracy with our HSS-based sparsification, our low-sparsity-tax HSS-based hardware accelerator, \designName, always provides lower EDP.
+As shown in Fig.~\ref{fig:hss_mov}, while maintaining accuracy with our HSS-based sparsification, our low-sparsity-tax HSS-based hardware accelerator, \designName, provides lower EDP in both scenarios.